 3. Discipline to ignore the Joneses.

 The Joneses are all around us.
 They are those families and friends who spend money just to impress others.
 Our neighbours with all the flashy toys, our friends who buy the latest gadgets to show off but are barely able to pay their rent.

 To be like the Joneses is to spend your little savings on what the Joneses are buying.
 This never-ending race to be like the Joneses always leads us to make poor financial decisions that are detrimental to wealth building.

 When making any purchasing decision, it is important to ensure we‘re not trying to live life as dictated by others.
 We should learn to spend money wisely.

 What is the fastest way to build wealth?

 Spend less than you earn.
 Live below your means.
 Save the remaining and invest where it grows steadily over time.
 That is how you build wealth fast.
 However, many people never really build wealth as they keep spending as much as they earn.
-Then, later in life they depend on pension or their children to support them in retirement.
+Then, later in life, they depend on a pension or their children to support them in retirement.

 How do you create wealth from nothing?